 Aux Petits Soins celebrate Carnaval every year.

-In France, we celebrate April Fools’ day on April 1 by playing practical jokes and spreading hoaxes.
+In France, we celebrate April Fools’ Day on April 1 by playing practical jokes.
 Once discovered, the person making the joke will shoot out “Poisson d’Avril!
 (April Fish!)”
 The most common joke is to put a paper fish on the back of someone and wait for the person to discover the joke.

 Bastille Day is France’s National Day, analogous to Independence Day in the U.S. Its formal French name is la Fête Nationale, and is celebrated every year on July 14.

 The holiday commemorates the turning point in the French Revolution.
 A political group called the Third Estate, which represented the common people — two other “estates” represented the clergy and the nobility — overtook the Bastille in 1789 after talks with King Louis XVI stalled.
 The Bastille was a fortress prison that held both munitions and political prisoners, and the Third Estate’s takeover led to a violent clash.
 However, this action led directly to the abolishment of national feudalism several weeks later, and the adoption of the Declaration of the Rights of Man and of the Citizen.

 On July 14 every year, France’s Bastille Day parade makes its way down the historic Champs-Elysee in front of the President.
 The parade is the oldest and largest military pageant in Europe.